-Because if you’re a health/wellness coach, people need to know you’re not a doctor, nurse, or RD.
+Because if you’re a health/wellness coach, your coaching clients need to know you’re not a doctor, nurse, or RD.

-If you’re helping people build their own business, it’s important they know you’re not their lawyer, accountant, or financial advisor.
+If you’re client works on building their own business, it’s important they know you’re not their lawyer, accountant, or financial advisor.

 You don’t want any future or current clients coming to your site, reading your posts, and then acting on something you wrote or said because they thought (incorrectly) you were something you weren’t.

 I’m not suggesting that you misled them, either.
 Sometimes people draw their own conclusions.
 Maybe they saw you speak and thought you were so knowledgeable and smart, you MUST be a doctor.

 So what’s the key here?
 KNOWLEDGE.
 You want to empower your visitors with the knowledge of who you actually are and what you actually do.
 No incorrect conclusions being drawn here.

 Because with knowledge comes power and protection.
 If you clearly let people know who you are and what you do, they can’t say they didn’t know.